Has-Needs/docs/Persona Files/MyFarmer - outline.md

-"MyFarmer" is an excellent choice!
-It's simple, memorable, and effectively conveys the connection between farmers and customers.
-It emphasizes a personal relationship, suggesting that customers can have a direct line to their favorite local farmers.
+# MVP

+"FarmConnect" connects farmers and customers.
+It emphasizes the personal relationship by facilitating produce discovery and aiding the pickup and payment at the marketplace.
+The personal contact is important to farmers.

-### MyFarmer
+### FarmConnect

 #### Tagline:
 "Your Local Harvest Connection"